 iBuumerang being on the market for less than a year; I think it is safe to say that everyone who is thinking about joining the company, should be on alert.

-What prevents these guys to crate another pyramid scheme?
+What prevents these guys from creating another pyramid scheme?

-We shouldn’t be surprised if the company faces some lawsuit in the close future.
+We shouldn’t be surprised if the company faces some lawsuits in the near future.

 Is iBuumerang an MLM or Pyramide Scheme?

-iBuumerang has not been officially accused so for time being it is a legit MLM company.
+iBuumerang has not been officially accused so for the time being it is a legit MLM company.

 But let’s take a look at the difference.